-- a) a code for a QMS fish, as listed in column 3 of Part 1A of Schedule 2: - b) a code for a non-QMS fish, as listed in Part 1C of Schedule 2 or in a table available on the Digital Monitoring page of the Fisheries New Zealand website: - c) a code for a NFPS, as listed in Part 2 of Schedule 2.
+- a) a code for a QMS fish, as listed in column 3 of Part 1A of Schedule 2 of this circular: - b) a code for a non-QMS fish, as listed in Part 1C of Schedule 2 of this circular or in a table available on the Digital Monitoring page of the Fisheries New Zealand website: - c) a code for a NFPS, as listed in Part 2 of Schedule 2 of this circular.

-specified non-fish species refers to NFPS listed in Part 2A of Schedule 2.
+specified non-fish species refers to NFPS listed in Part 2A of Schedule 2 of this circular.